 So you have your bachelor’s degree, and you are looking for what’s next endeavor.
-Does grad school or an Online MBA not look like a plan anytime soon?
-We highly encourage you to take the next step to seek out the many online grad programs available, but we know that this option might not be an option right now.
-The good news is that there are alternatives to an Online MBA.
+Does grad school, a traditional MBA, or an Online MBA degree not look like a plan anytime soon?
+We highly encourage you to take the next step to seek out the many online graduate business programs available, but we know that this option might not be an option right now.
+The good news is that there are alternatives to an Online MBA degree.
 And your road to success may have a different journey than others.
 One cannot compare one person’s road to anyone else’s.
-So, we want to give you a list of different ideas that you can explore as you begin your career and possibly build up to an Online MBA in the future.
+So, we want to give you a list of MBA alternatives that you can explore as you begin your career and possibly build up to an Online MBA degree in the future.

 We have said this repeatedly, but the more you know, the more you grow.
 Do not wait to begin your journey in your specified field.
 Apply for positions that you are qualified for and maybe some that you aren’t.
 You might discover that you are in a situation where the company will foot the bill for your Online MBA.
 But until then, let us take a look at your options.
-Alternatives to an Online MBA include immersing yourself in literature, individual courses or short certificates, and volunteer experience.
+Alternatives to MBA programs include immersing yourself in literature, individual courses or short certificate programs, and volunteer experience.
 Let us ease into this world and get our feet wet.

 “The Culture Code: The Secrets of Highly Successful Groups” by Daniel Coyle

 No matter our area of focus, there is one commonality: success.
 Everyone wants to be successful, and they want to make a good salary.
 This is a great book where Daniel Coyle talks with business executives and other business professionals on their success and what it takes to be successful and the top in your field.
 “The lessons Coyle conveys may not be earth-shattering.
 Some are straightforward.
 But they can revolutionize your company culture and lead to enhanced success.”